-As we all consider the logistics of teaching, learning, and offering support services to students in this uncertain time, we want to highlight the Library’s online resources and services to help support you and your students.
+As we all consider the logistics of teaching, learning, and offering support services to students in this uncertain time, the Library’s many resources and services are in place to support you and your students.

-- Limited borrowing: Currently the Library is lending out materials, including textbooks on reserve.
-Details: Temporary COVID-19-Related Closure.
+- Textbook lending and checkouts: Currently the Library is lending out materials, including textbooks on reserve.
+Visit Library FAQs for updated information for the current semester.

 - Textbook Scanning: Consider supporting your students’ textbook needs by requesting chapters of course textbooks to be scanned and made available to students via Canvas.
 Currently, faculty can submit requests to have print materials currently owned by the library scanned to PDF.
 Due to copyright restrictions, Library staff are restricted to scanning limited portions of a single textbook (2 chapters).

 - Please complete a Textbook Scanning Request form for each textbook you use and course you teach.

 - Research Databases: Explore resources that are available through the Library’s Research Databases.

 - OER: Explore Open Educational Resources that are freely available online.

 Ebooks, Journals, and Streaming Video

 As you think through transitioning your on-ground course to an online format, consider the volume of supplemental materials available online through the library.
 Any of these resources can be used to complement your lectures, class discussions, or research material for course assignments.
 Visit the Research Databases page to browse, or get in touch with us to discuss options for your class.
 We recommend starting with the following: